amalsabu59/Identity-Reconciliation/README.md

 # Identity-Reconciliation

+Live URL : https://identify1.onrender.com/identify This should be a post request with email and phoneNumber

 The Contact Identification Server is a server application that allows you to identify contacts based on their email and phone number.
 It utilizes PostgreSQL as the underlying database to store and retrieve contact information.

 ## Prerequisites